codenet/col733-cloud/compute-scalability.md

 Can we do better?
 Let's try again with $P < N$ processors.
 Here, we bootstrap each processor with $N/P$ numbers.
-So first they compute the sum locally which takes $O(N/P)$ and then follow the previous algorithm that takes $O(log P)$ time.
+So first they compute the sum locally which takes $\Theta(N/P)$ and then follow the previous algorithm that takes $\Theta(log P)$ time.
 So, we get $S = N / (N/P + logP) = P / (1 + PlogP/N)$ and $E = 1 / (1 + PlogP/N)$.

 If we fix the amount of work and keep adding processors, the efficiency will keep going down tending towards zero.
 This is because there is not enough work to do so processors have to sit idle.
+This behaviour is seen in *all parallel programs*.

 Conversely, if we fix the number of processors, and keep increasing the problem size, the efficiency increases tending towards 1.
 This is the behaviour we expect from scalable programs.
+Not all parallel programs (unscalable) behave in this manner.

 <img src="assets/figs/efficiency-curves.png" alt="Efficiency curves" width="250"/>

 Another way to talk about scalability is to measure iso-efficiency $W$.
-Iso-efficiency is defined as the rate at which the problem size needs to grow, when we add a new processor, to maintain efficiency.
+Iso-efficiency is defined as the rate at which the problem size needs to grow, when we add new processors, to maintain efficiency.
 Lower the rate of growth of the problem size, the more scalable is the program.
-For additions, $T_s = N = O(PlogP) = W$.
+For additions, $T_s = N =
+\Theta(PlogP) = W$, i.e, if we go from $P$ to $P'$ processors, we need to increase problem size by a factor of $P'logP' / P logP$ to maintain efficiency.

 For completely unscalable program, like non-parallelizable code, $W = \infty$, i.e, there is no way increase the problem size to maintain efficiency when adding another processor.
-For embarrasingly parallel programs, $W = constant$, i.e, we just need to increase the problem size by a constant amount when we are adding a new processor.
+For embarrasingly parallel programs, $W = \Theta(P)$, i.e, we need to double the problem size when we are doubling the number of processors.

 ## Task DAGs